derailed-dash/Advent-of-Code/docs/index.md

 # Welcome to {{ page.title }}

 I've been using [Advent of Code](https://adventofcode.com/){:target="_blank"} as a way to improve my [Python](https://www.python.org/){:target="_blank"} skills.
-Here I document my solutions across the various AoC years.
+In this site I have written a number of Python introductory guides, as well as documented my solutions across the various AoC years.
-My hope is that this guide will help others to:
+My hope is that this site will help others to:

 - Become more proficient with Python.
 - Solve AoC problems they might be stuck with.
 - Learn some new libraries and inventive ways of doing things.

 Use the navigation above to jump straight into an AoC year.
 If you're completely new to Python, check out the [Getting Started with Python](python/) page first.

+## What Will You Find in the Python Journey?

+[Here](/python) you will find a set of pages that guide you through many Python concepts.
+You can read these pages on their own.
+But also, you'll find that many of my AoC solutions point to these pages, because I reuse certain fundamentals and approaches over and over again.

 ## What is Advent of Code?